Don't Do It Yourself

 Best overall alternative to Zapier

-Supporting both simple and complex automation workflows, Integromat is one of the most powerful Zapier alternatives.
+Supporting both simple and complex automation workflows, Make is one of the most powerful Zapier alternatives.
 It has many useful features. but the most distinctive are its visual editor and the fusion of code elements like HTTP/SOAP and JSON, which grant tech-savvy users greater automation capabilities.

-Integromat offers a comprehensive free plan for those who are starting out, and has positioned itself as a great alternative to Zapier from a cost standpoint.
+Make offers a comprehensive free plan for those who are starting out, and has positioned itself as a great alternative to Zapier from a cost standpoint.
 The only major downside is that the learning curve is a little bigger.

 Pros